NieuwlandGeo/SLDReader/README.md

 **Restrictions:**

-- Units of measure are not supported for `GraphicStroke` and `GraphicFill`.
+- Units of measure are not supported inside `GraphicStroke` and `GraphicFill`.
-- Units of measure are not supported on `stroke-dasharray`.
 - Units of measure are not supported within or as return value of `Function` elements.
 The return type of `Functions` is always treated as dimensionless or pixels, depending on context.
 - Values will always be treated as pixels where units of measure are not supported.